Beloin/OpenGL_C_Example/README.md

 - And a simple animation example changing the lower left triangle vertex normalized position

 <img src="/resources/openggif.gif" alt="Showcase of a simple triangle"/>

+## Vector Implementation

+- To see Vector 2D Usages, move to branch: `feature/vectors`.